-Professional Standards – Crew Issue Resolutions
+Professional Standards – Ready to Mediate

-What is Professional Standards?
 We are part of the EAP, Employee Assistance Program.
 And while all of the AFA EAP committee members for Compass Airlines are thoroughly trained in EAP matters; some of us, like myself, specialize in helping our members address Professional Standards, or Pro Stans issues.
 When AFA came to Compass, there was no doubt in my mind that offering guidance and coaching to resolve conflicts was the area that interested me most.
 Building confidence in our services is critical to that process.
 Towards that effort, let me explain the AFA EAP Professional Standard’s process when members use our services.

 Two flight attendants have a disagreement.
 Their names (remember this is hypothetical) are Eunice and Kay.
 Eunice calls me to talk about the issue.